CompScienceClub/ocaml-matrix-tuning/README.md

 ## __How To Build__

 The code here requires that you have `make`, `ocamlfind` and `ocamlopt` available.
-In order to run the baseline test against SGEMV accessed via Lacaml, you will need to also have BLAS and LAPACK, as well as Lacaml installed.
+In order to run the baseline test against DGEMV accessed via Lacaml, you will need to also have BLAS and LAPACK, as well as Lacaml installed.
 In order to make the C assembly example, you will need to have gcc installed.
 Some of the lesser known: